xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/self-healing/self-healing-insights-766.png">

 During the test run, the locator replacement is temporary.
+In the **Self-Healing Insights**, you can discover broken locators that has been recovered by the self-healing mode at runtime.

+Verify if the found object is the one you expect.
 You can select one or multiple proposed locators, then click:

-   * **Approve**: Make the changes permanent
+   * **Approve**: Make the changes permanent.
-   * **Discard**: Decline the proposal
+   * **Discard**: Decline the proposal.

-## Tutorial and Usage Example

-> You can clone or download a sample project from our GitHub repository: [Self-healing sample project](https://github.com/katalon-studio/self-healing-demo#self-healing-sample-project).

-### Capture objects with Recording/Spying

-1. Since Self-healing is active by default, go to **Project > Settings > Test Design > Web UI** to choose the default selection method during spying/recording.
-2. Capture objects and change the locators as your wish.

-### Execute the test case

-1. Go to **Project > Settings > Self-Healing > Web UI** to choose selection methods for self-healing execution and their order.
-2. Run your test case

-### Approve the replacement

-1. Have a look at **Self-Healing Insights** and discover if there is any broken locator that has been recovered by Self-healing at runtime.
-2. Verify if the found object is the one you expect.
-3. Approve the replacement to make it permanent.

 > Known limitations
 >